Digital-Avatars-and-Robotics/Rhascau/README.md

 ***Dice:***

 Each turn starts with a dice roll (D6).
-Result indicates how many tiles player can move his vehicle (movement ocurrs only in one direction, towards finish line).
+Result indicates how many tiles player can move his vehicle (movement occurs only in one direction, towards finish line).
 Obtaining 1 or 6 allows player to put another vehicle on the board.

 ***Skills:***

-Rhascau intoduces 4 skills that players can use during the race.
+Rhascau introduces 4 skills that players can use during the race.
 Those are put into two categories: offensive (used on enemy vehicles) and defensive (used on friendly ships).
-Each skill has a certaing cooldown (CD) measured in player's turns:
+Each skill has a certain cooldown (CD) measured in player's turns:
 - Dash: [*Defensive*, *CD = 1*]; Vehicle dashes one tile forward (this movement can finish the race / destroy enemy vehicles)
 - Root: [*Offensive*, *CD = 3*]; Immobilizes one of the vehicles for 1 turn.
 Immobilized vehicle can't move and can't be a target of Dash.
 - Bonus: [*Defensive*, *CD = 4*]; This skill allows player to roll the dice once again in his turn
 - Destroy: [*Offensive*, *CD = once per game*]; Destroys selected vehicle on the board.
 After 2 players use this ability in given game, race enters the "Rapid mode".

-**Rapid mode** - Late game phase, where all the dice results are multipied by 2, hence vehicles cover twice as much distance in a turn.
+**Rapid mode** - Late game phase, where all the dice results are multiplied by 2, hence vehicles cover twice as much distance in a turn.
 ## Contracts

 Whole game is dependent on 3 contracts `RhascauRanks.sol`, `RhascauManager.sol`, and `Rhascau.sol`.
 The last contract, `PaymentChannel.sol` is used only while playing via front-end client.